-- be a resident of Maine and live and maintain a permanent residence within the Enrollment Area for at least nine months of the year. - 2) meet the following requirements: - Agree to pay the monthly premium for coverage under the Plan; - Not be entitled to or enrolled under Medicaid, or Medicare Parts A, B or D.
+- be a resident of Maine, and - meet the following requirements: - Agree to pay the monthly premium for coverage under the Plan; - Not be entitled to or enrolled under Medicaid, or Medicare Parts A, B or D.

 HPHC reserves the right to request proof of residency at any time.